 For Multicultural Communities During the COVID-19 Crisis

-The NEMBC has started a Multilingual News Service (MNS) and is producing daily news bulletins in 6 languages with plans for expansion.
+The NEMBC has started a Multilingual News Service (MNS) for Victoria and is producing daily news bulletins in 7 languages with plans for expansion.

-The MNS is produced by ethnic community radio broadcasters in Spanish, Hindi, Arabic, Punjabi, Pacific Islander English and Mandarin with plans to include Indonesian, Vietnamese and an Asian English program this week.
+The MNS is produced by ethnic community radio broadcasters in Arabic, Greek, Spanish, Hindi, Punjabi, Pacific Islander English and Mandarin.

 Australia is a country known for its media diversity and multilingual community broadcasting plays an important role connecting ethnic communities on a local level; reaching at least 2.3 million listeners on an average per week